cis-advising-handbook/cis-advising-handbook.github.io/waitlist.md

 Waitlisty is the mechanism we use in CIS for approving PRs in a customized and scalable way.

+## Missing prerequisites

+Penn recently started enforcing course prerequisites.
+If you are missing a prereq for a course but still want to register for it, you should submit a Permission Request via Path@Penn (see below).
+While as a student you won't see anything different in Waitlisty, when Waitlisty processes your request, it will (internally) note which prereqs you are missing and trigger the extra (again, internal) approvals needed to allow you to register for the course.

 ## Using Waitlisty

 {: .notice--danger}